theodoremoreland/PortfolioExample/README.md

 # Portfolio Example
-An example of a basic responsive portfolio website using only HTML and CSS.
+An example of a basic, responsive portfolio website using only HTML and CSS.

 # Features
 - Responsive w / mobile first design